andaqu/auto-pdf-highlighter/README.md

      - Configure the task to start at system startup
      - Set the action to start the program (your executable)
      - Ensure the "Start in" field is set to the project folder

+Note: You may need to disable "Show frequently used folders in Quick access" to have this task run without errors.
+[See here.](https://stackoverflow.com/questions/24857779/why-os-rename-sometimes-returns-error-access-is-denied-python)